Talk to a certified appraiser: (888) 789-4639 · Mon–Fri 8am–6:30pm CT

 All payments are processed securely through Stripe.
 We do not store credit card information.
 You can pay with any major credit card, debit card, or Apple/Google Pay where available.

-Appraisal fees are refundable in full if you cancel before the inspection is scheduled.
-Once the inspection has been scheduled and confirmed, the fee is non-refundable.
+Appraisal fees are refundable in full if you cancel before an appraiser is assigned.
+Once the appraiser has begun the review, the fee is non-refundable.
 If we fail to deliver a report within the stated timeframe, a full refund will be issued.

 Still have questions?